4d/docs/website/translated_docs/es/Desktop/building.md

 ![](assets/en/Project/buildapppluginsProj.png)

 *    **Active** column - Indicates that the items will be integrated into the application package built.
-All the items are checked by default.
+Todos los elementos están marcados por defecto.
 To exclude a plug-in or a component, deselect the check box next to it.

 *   **Plugins and components** column - Displays the name of the plug-in/component.